Code-Institute-Submissions/assign4-ecommence/README.md

 1. [Django(Release 2.2.14)](https://www.djangoproject.com/start/overview/).
 Django is a Python Web Framework that encourages rapid development and clean design.
 It is the main requirement of this project.
 2. [Python(Release 3.8.3)](https://www.python.org/downloads/release/python-383/).
-Python is the programming language that Django is built on.
+Python is the programming language that Django used tools for built on.
 3. [HTML5](https://html.spec.whatwg.org/).
-HTML is the markup language that structures the webpage documents.
+HTML is the markup language that structures the base of webpage documents.
 4. [CSS3](https://www.w3.org/TR/2001/WD-css3-roadmap-20010523/).
-Cascading style sheet is the language that presents and styles the HTML documents.
+Cascading style sheet is the language that presents and styles the HTML design idea documents.
 5. [Javascript and JQuery](https://developer.oracle.com/sg/javascript/).
 Javascript and Jquery is used primarily to do DOM manipulation and it is the main engine to serve interactivity and event handling to the webpages.
 6. [Bootstrap (Release 4.5)](https://getbootstrap.com/docs/4.5/getting-started/introduction/).
 Bootstrap is the layout framework used to organize the website's display.
 7. [Gitpod](https://www.gitpod.io/)
 Gitpod is an online IDE that can be launched in Github.
-It is used to develop and write the code for this project.
+It is used to perform CRUD function  with the code for this project.
 8. [Git and Github](https://github.com/)
 Github is an online hosting service for software development that utilizes Git for version control.
 9. [Stripe](https://stripe.com/en-sg).
 Stripe is a financial software service provider that provides the API for software developers to integrate payment into their websites and mobile apps.
-10. [Google Fonts](https://fonts.google.com/).
-Google Fonts Poppins (sans-serif) is used for headings.
-Google Fonts Bitter (serif) is used for body and in paragraph tags.
-Google Font Delius Swash Caps is used in the navbar brand/logo name.
+10. [Font Awesome](https://fontawesome.com/) Font Awesome Icons are used in this project to give illustrations to some edit and delete buttons.
-11. [Font Awesome](https://fontawesome.com/) Font Awesome Icons are used in this project to give illustrations to some edit and delete buttons.
+11. [Cloudinary](https://cloudinary.com/) Cloudinary are used in this project to store the image of books and author for database.

 ### Django Libraries
 1. [Django-AllAuth](https://django-allauth.readthedocs.io/en/latest/overview.html) is a Django Library that manages authentication,